 - Anyone could apply for enhanced protection regardless of the value of their funds on 5 April 2006.

-- Where someone has enhanced protection any benefits they take are not tested against the lifetime allowance and there will never be an LTA excess charge.
+- Where someone has enhanced protection any pension benefits they take will never incur an LTA excess charge.

 - Members needed to surrender their excess rights before applying to HMRC for enhanced protection.